 While affiliative leadership has benefits, it can also present challenges if not handled carefully:

 Because they are often deeply appreciated by their teams, affiliative leaders tend to receive highly positive feedback during 360 reviews.
-But, as with all styles, there are opportunities for development too.
+But, as with all styles, there are opportunities for leadership development too.

 If you’re an affiliative leader, 360 feedback can be a great tool to help you balance your natural empathy with the clarity and structure your team may also need.